silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 - After installation the network is going to be in DHCP mode, use `nmtui` to change it static and provide a inique IP address eg `192.168.6.31`.
 - Follow the steps on creating a new desktop to complete the setup.

+#### Cloning a Virtual Machine

+- Easiest way to create a quick clone is to use the `virt-manager`, right-click on the VM (that is shutdown) and click "Clone".
+- Use defaults to create an exact clone but with the a seprate hardisk on the same directory as one used above.
+- Power up the clone first and change the **Hostname** and **IP Address**.
+Everything else should run as the parent VM.

 ### X-Server
 Tags: #xserver #vncserver